BadMojoVeryBad/its-time-to-go-home/readme.md

 # It's Time to Go Home
 A game about enjoying the journey.
-[You can play it for free here!](https://badmojoverybad.itch.io/its-time-to-go-home)
+[You can play it for free here.](https://badmojoverybad.itch.io/its-time-to-go-home)

 ## Synopsis
 Play as an astronaut stuck on the Moon, looking for a way back to Earth.

 The music is composed by John Oestmann.
-[Check out his work here!](https://www.youtube.com/channel/UC_i11eAdIZUMqPG3dKrhd7g)
+[Check out his work here.](https://www.youtube.com/channel/UC_i11eAdIZUMqPG3dKrhd7g)

-Finally, if you like the project and would like to connect with me, [I'm on Twitter as @BadMojoVeryBad](https://twitter.com/BadMojoVeryBad).
-Thanks for playing 😊

 ## Overview
 This game is built using [Phaser 3](https://phaser.io) and [Typescript](https://www.typescriptlang.org/).
 Through my experience learning this framework, I found the examples created by the community an amazing resource to learn from.
 With this in mind, I've made the code open source here in the hopes that it helps someone else learn the framework also.
+It's not pretty, but maybe it'll help!

-This game is released and is not in active development.
+This game is finished/released and is not in active development.

 ## Prerequisites
 To run this game from source, you'll need: